Daniel Grossberg

 Daniel Benjamin Grossberg (born September 30, 1978) is an American politician who has served as a Democratic member of the Kentucky House of Representatives since January 2023.
-He represents Kentucky's 30th House district, which includes part of Louisville.
+He represents Kentucky's 30th House district, which is in Louisville.
+Grossberg was defeated for renomination by Mitra Subedi in the 2026 Kentucky House of Representatives election, finishing last in the three-candidate Democratic primary with 23% of the vote.
+Grossberg has been the subject of a Kentucky Legislative Ethics Commission investigation and public allegations of inappropriate conduct toward women, including sexual harassment allegations; he has denied wrongdoing.

 Background

 Grossberg graduated from Teaneck High School in 1996, and went on to earn a Bachelor of Arts in general science from Grinnell College in 2006.

+In a 2003 first-person profile in The Advocate, Grossberg wrote that he had “decided to come out about being transgendered,” stating, “I am tired of living my life as a lie.
+If I could suddenly become a woman, I would do so in a heartbeat.”

-He served in the U.S. Army from 2006 to 2007.
+He later served in the U.S. Army from 2006 to 2007.

 While currently employed as a realtor, Grossberg has previously served as president of the Louisville Metro Democratic Club, a member of the Kentucky Democratic Party's central committee, and member of the Louisville Jewish Community Relations Council.